 Proven research skills and ability to quickly evaluate the quality and relevance of many different types of Web resources.

 Excellent interpersonal skills and ability to interact graciously with busy staff members and outside experts.

 Working knowledge of Photoshop, Google Maps, and Microsoft Office suite.

 How to Apply:

-Please send cover letter, CV, one writing sample (no more than 3 pages), and two photography examples (JPEGs, no more than 1MB each), to firstname.lastname@example.org by end of day, Friday, March 21.
+Please send cover letter, CV, two writing samples (no more than 2 pages each) to firstname.lastname@example.org by end of day, Friday, March 27.

-The internship pays a stipend of $3,500.
+The 10-week internship offers a $4,000 stipend.
 ASLA can also work with the interns to attain academic credit for the internship.

 ASLA offers a flexible work schedule but the intern must be at ASLA’s national headquarters, which is conveniently located in downtown Washington, D.C., one block north of the Gallery Place/Chinatown Metro Station on the Red, Yellow, and Green Lines.
 Learn more about ASLA’s green roof.

 Architectural Record and the Van Alen Institute have created a new survey meant to mine the design world’s complex feelings about competitions.
 The survey, which takes just about 10 minutes to complete, is sure to collect some fascinating data on what motivates designers to enter competitions, how they would like to see the format improved, and what they have gained or lost from participating.
 The sponsors say the “survey results will help catalyze the development of new models for this highly charged” practice.